#

 arguments instead of

-using its auto-generated query to filter out the records after the latest
+using its auto-generated query to filter the newest records (after the latest

 end

-A lambda to override the automatic typecasting of your ORM.
-For example: SQLite
+A lambda to override the generic json encoding of the keyset

 end